-Photomatix Light review
+Photomatix Light full review

 High Dynamic Range imaging – HDR for short – is a digital processing method for photographs that creates images with deep, lustrous colours and high levels of contrast.
 The hyperreal results are ideal for artistic and design applications.
 Photomatix Light is a simple tool for creating such images.